adobe/brackets/README.md

 Step 3: run the build

-You can build Bramble by running the Grunt build process:
+You can build Bramble by running the npm build task:

 ```
-$ grunt build-browser
+$ npm run build
 ```

 Step 4: Run Bramble: